-IMPORTANT: If the bookmark links don't work in this document, DOWNLOAD THIS DOCUMENT TO MAKE THE BOOKMARKS WORK (bookmarks are the links below that will take you to different places within this document without needing to scroll).
-On your laptop, you can click the down arrow icon in the top right of this screen or the three dots that will give you a download option, or you might find the download option by clicking on the three dots.
+IMPORTANT: DOWNLOAD THIS DOCUMENT TO MAKE THE BOOKMARKS WORK (bookmarks are the links below that will take you to different places within this document without needing to scroll).
+On your laptop, you can click the down arrow icon in the top right of this screen.
 On your phone, you can click the three dots in the top right and select download.